Corpitou/Toggle-Switch-PLOS/README.md

 ### Prerequisites
 - **Operating System:** macOS (M-chip recommended), Linux, or Windows (via WSL).
 - **Required Tools:**
-  - GNU Scientific Library (GSL) (Although not strictly required, having GSL installed on your system (e.g., `gsl-config --version`) can help with debugging.
-Precompiled GSL static libraries are already included in the `LIB` directory of the project.)
+  - GNU Scientific Library (GSL) Precompiled GSL static libraries are already included in the `LIB` directory of the project.
+However, they are precompiled with Ubuntu 24.04.1 and macos 15.1 which may not fit with your OS version.
+To avoid any potential issues, please install GSL on your system.
   - C compiler (gcc or clang)
   - Make utility
 - **Optional:**
-  - [Homebrew](https://brew.sh) (not recommended for GCC or GSL due to potential conflicts; prefer downloading GCC from the XCode Command Line Tools and downloading GSL directly from the official site).
+  - [Homebrew](https://brew.sh) (not recommended for GCC or GSL due to potential conflicts; prefer downloading GCC from the XCode Command Line Tools and downloading GSL directly from the official website).

 ### Platform-Specific Instructions